pereruannabaala/Shopify/README.md

 + **View and Update Orders**: See customer orders and manage order statuses.
 + **Track Customer Activity**: View the number of customers accessing the platform.

+## Contributing
+Feel free to fork this repository and submit pull requests.
+Contributions, suggestions, and issues are welcome!